 Industry Excellence Awards

-Each year, NATA presents seven awards to the exceptional individuals and organizations that have helped to improve the general aviation community.
+Each year, NATA presents eight awards to the exceptional individuals and organizations that have helped to improve the general aviation community.

 William A. “Bill” Ong Memorial Award

 The William A. “Bill” Ong Memorial Award is named in honor and memory of the association’s Co-Founder and first President and is given for extraordinary achievement and extended meritorious service to the general aviation industry.

 The Distinguished Service Award is given to an individual or organization still active in general aviation on a regular, day-to-day basis and recognizes outstanding service and ongoing contributions to the industry.

 The Airport Executive Partnership Award recognizes an airport manager for outstanding efforts to nurture the relationships between aviation businesses and airport operators.